 - 1 cup crushed Cedar Valley Selections Pita Chips

 You can follow it to a T, or experiment with some variations.
-We believe, however that the difference between a good fattoush salad and a great fattoush salad will depend on:
+However, we believe that the difference between a good fattoush salad and a great fattoush salad will depend on:

 - Freshness of the produce.